Investing Real Estate Investing

 So, the cash-on-cash return you could generate from this 8-unit rental property in one year is 13.79%.
 This tells you how hard your money is working for you when compared to other investment opportunities.
 The stock market, for instance, has historically provided around 10% annual returns before accounting for inflation.

-With homes that are designated as historic properties, you may face similar limitations on what types of updates you can make.
-This is usually only the case if the historic property receives Federal assistance as a part of a preservation project.
+Historic properties often have similar limitations on what types of updates you can make.
+This is especially true if the property receives Federal assistance as a part of a preservation project.
 In general, however, there are just too many little things you can run into that can cost you a lot of money with properties of this age.

-The best properties for beginners are single-family homes.
-And unless you’re a talented contractor, stay away from properties that have major issues, such as foundation, roof, or structural problems.
+The best properties for beginners are single-family homes in decent condition.
+Unless you’re a talented contractor, stay away from properties that have major issues, such as foundation, roof, or structural problems.
 Your best bet is to stick to properties that need cosmetic or minor repairs, and then learn as you go.

 Buy a property that allows you to add value yourself